antonisPanos/waiter-js/README.md

 - Validate and sanitize all payloads in your controllers
 - Consider server-side validation for critical operations
 - Use authentication for controller management in production environments
+- Resolve encryption keys and auth tokens at runtime from secure sources rather than hardcoding them in your bundle

 ## 🤝 Contributing